 If you submit metadata in ONIX-format, the metadata must include at least the following fields (link to an Excel-table).

 Examples of ONIX-metadata in XML-format (the files are zip-compressed):

 Harvest of Finnish online material is carried out at least once a year with a web crawler.
 The National Library archives websites with .fi or .ax domain names.
 Finnish websites with .com, .net or other domain names are also archived.
 The annual harvest is not based on a particular content, topic, or theme.

 The web crawler cannot collect all Finnish online publications.
 For example, paid online publications and databases are not available for automatic harvesting.
 Preserving this material requires cooperation with online publishers.

-Material harvested by the web crawler is not described in the national bibliography or discography.
+The annual harvests are described in the national bibliography on a collection level.
 The archiving of a particular website may be checked from the directory of the web archive.
 Keyword searches to harvested websites are also possible on the legal deposit terminals.

 2) Thematic harvests

 Purpose of thematic harvesting is to complement the annual harvest and to record online material relating to a particular issue or topical event.
 Such themes may include: